Table of Contents[Hide][Show]

 Our modern world is full to the brim with unwanted chemicals and pollutants, many of which are insidious and totally unknown to us.
 You can’t taste the lead in the air, or even in your lipstick.
-But considering the average American has over 700 chemicals, heavy metals and other unhealthy pollutants in their blood, we are no longer wondering if chemicals are adding to our health problems, but what we can do about it.
+However, considering the average American has over 700 chemicals, heavy metals and other unhealthy pollutants in their blood, we are no longer wondering if chemicals are adding to our health problems, but what we can do about it.

 Different Types Of Sauna